m-hussain-x199/library_manager/README.md

 Save and Load Library: Automatically save to and load from a library.txt file.

-(Optional) Fancy Table Display using tabulate library for better visuals.

 # 🛠 Installation and Setup
 Clone the project or Download the library_manager.py file.